 Lori became a BCGEU member in 1981, and in 1982 became a shop steward.
 In 1991, Lori became chair of local 1206, winning the Shane Murphy memorial award for her outstanding activism in 1996.
 She has served in almost every component executive position over her many years.
 She was elected in 2000 as component 1st vice, joining the provincial executive.
-She has been component vice president since 2014.
+She became component vice president in 2014.

 Lori’s well known for her dedication, fairness and her common sense no-nonsense approach to issues.
 She’s also a wealth of historical knowledge, and you quite often heard “We’ll ask Lori, she’ll know or have it in her notes!"

 Thank you Lori for your tireless dedication to our members, our component, and our union!
 You will be missed, but we all wish you well in your well-deserved retirement.